preethammadapura/basespace-help-1/_docs/articles/tutorials/plan-runs.md

 - Enter a name for your planned run.
 - [Optional] Enter the reagent barcode you plan to use, which links a reagent kit to this run.
-- Select the rehyb checkbox if you are rehybridizing.

 {% endstep %}